Vikora/Data_Structures/README.md

 where `S[i]` is the ASCII code of the i-th symbol of S, `p = 1e9+7` and `x  = 263`.

-Supports the following kinds of queries:
+Supports the following types of queries:

-* `add string` — insert string into the table.
+* `add string` — insert the string into the table.
 If there is already such string in the hash table, then just ignore the query.
-*  `del string` — remove string from the table.
+*  `del string` — remove the string from the table.
 If there is no such string in the hash table, then just ignore the query.
 * `find string` — output “yes" or “no".
 * `check`  — output the content of the i-th list in the table.